Getting Started with PloneFormGen¶

-Adapters control what happens to the form data that your site visitors submit the form.
+Adapters control what happens to the form data that your site visitors submit with the form.
 The Mailer Adapter will send form data to an email address or addresses of your choosing.
-The Save Data Adapter will save the results in your Form Folder so that you can export any time you wish.
+The Save Data Adapter will save the results in your Form Folder so that you can export them any time you wish.
 You can even use adapters concurrently to get the functionality of both.

 Configuring the mailer adapter¶

 The Mailer Adapter is probably the more complex of the two adapters covered in this tutorial.
 As such, we won’t go through and explain all the options present in the Mailer Adapter.
 However, we will cover the most important options available.

 Go ahead and edit the Mailer Adapter in the form editing environment.
 The first screen you see look like this:

 - Change the Title of your Mailer Adapter (really no reason to, unless you have more than one)

 - Choose a recipient name

 - Choose a recipient email address

 Now notice the tabs [default] [addressing] and so on.
 Click on [addressing].

 The Addressing screen allows you to make selections about other recipients and dynamically populate the From and Reply-to fields directly from form data.